PammeC/PT-Program04/README.md

 # Go Hello World Web Server

 A simple web server built with Go that displays a "Hello World" message.
-This project demonstrates how to build a basic web server with Go and how to containerize it with Docker.
+This project demonstrates how to build a basic web server with Go.

 ## 🛠️ Technologies used